ICHEC/QuantExQASM.jl/prototypes/QuantExQASM/docs/src/gates_circuits/circuits.md

 ## Circuit.jl
 The `Circuit.jl` module allows us to structure the gate-calls into a quantum circuit representation.
 Circuits are appendable, pushable, and are represented under the hood as a doubly linked-list (`CList` from module `CircuitList.jl`), to allow ease of further optimisation and manipulation, if required.

-The Circuit module also maintains a cahced mapping from GateLabels to numerical matrices, wherein new gates created are stored for later use by other circuits.
-This memoization improves the performance of constructing circuits involving calculating submatrices (see the algorithms modules for examples).
+The Circuit module also maintains a cached mapping from GateLabels to numerical matrices, wherein new gates created are stored for later use by other circuits.
+This memoization improves the performance of constructing circuits involving calculating sub-matrices (see the algorithms modules for examples).

 ```@docs
 QuantExQASM.Circuit.Circ